-Investors may redeem their shares and immediately re-invest their proceeds for another five years, for an additional 30% tax credit provided that WUTIF is in a position to make redemptions.
+Investors may redeem their shares and immediately re-invest their proceeds for another five years, for an additional 30% tax credit – on the rollover price – provided that WUTIF is in a position to make redemptions.
 By then, investors will have recouped most – if not all – of their capital.
 Of course, after the second five years, they can rollover yet again – provided that tax credits are still available.

 Other Benefits to Investors

 Investors in WUTIF will also benefit in other ways.
-For example, they will have opportunities for preferential participation in pre-public financings.
-They will also be invited to co-invest in companies for which the Fund has negotiated a Terms Sheet.
+For example, they have opportunities for preferential participation in pre-public financings.
+They are also be invited to co-invest in companies for which the Fund has negotiated a Terms Sheet.

-With respect to communications, WUTIF will provide a monthly update to its investors and will also invite them to various events that it may host, for example, monthly angel network meetings.
+With respect to communications, WUTIF provides regular updates to its investors and also invites them to various events that it may host, for example, monthly angel network meetings.

 A confidential web page is available to all shareholders.
 This provides financial performance information, information on investees and periodic updates.

-The Fund managers will present companies to WUTIF’s Board and only the independent directors will approve investments.
-The Managers must ensure that the companies meet the investment criteria and comply with the proposed terms after ensuring that adequate due diligence has been done by the co-investors (e.g. angels) and WUTIF’s partners.
+The Fund Manager presents companies to WUTIF’s Board and only the independent directors approve investments.
+The Manager must ensure that the companies meet the investment criteria and comply with the proposed terms after ensuring that adequate due diligence has been done by the co-investors (e.g. angels) and WUTIF’s partners.